 However, Inter were the main beneficiaries of the Calciopoli scandal.
 The Beneamata were officially awarded the 2005-06 Scudetto and earned the title on the field with a record-breaking campaign in 2006-07.

 They won it again a season later, but it wasn't enough for boss Roberto Mancini who was sacked in favour of Jose Mourinho - the Special One finally delivered the club's third European Cup in 2010.

-Mancini returned the bench last season, and despite the Nerazzurri only finishing eighth in Serie A, a raft of new signings under Erick Thohir’s ownership have Beneamata fans dreaming of a return to their post-Calciopoli heights.
+Mancini returned the bench in November 2014, and despite the Nerazzurri only finishing eighth in Serie A, Erick Thohir’s Presidency and the takeover by Chinese Suning Group have Beneamata fans dreaming of a return to their post-Calciopoli heights.